 San Pedro has several nice beaches, some of them are within walking distance from Port-O-Call village.

 This is a historic beach and is named after Juan Rodríguez Cabrillo, a Portuguese explorer who was the first to sail up the California coast.

-Adjacent to this beach you can find Point Fermin Park with hiking trails, playground, amphitheater and a picnic area.
+Adjacent to this beach you can find Point Fermin Park with hiking trails, a playground, an amphitheater, and a picnic area.
 The park is located on bluffs overlooking the ocean.